When Your Child Has a Strain, Sprain, or Contusion

 Treatment consists of one or more of the following:

 Rest.
-As much as possible, the child should not use the injured area.
+As much as possible, your child should not use the injured area.
 In some cases, your child may be given a brace or sling to keep an injured joint still.
 Your child may also be given crutches to keep some weight off a strain to the leg or a sprain to the ankle or knee.

 Compression.
 If instructed, wrap the area to keep swelling down.
 Use an elastic bandage.
-Do this only as instructed by your child’s healthcare provider.
+Do this as instructed by your child’s healthcare provider.

-Surgery may be needed if the strain or sprain is severe and there is tearing.
+Surgery.
+This may be needed if the strain or sprain is severe and there is tearing.
 During surgery, the torn muscle, tendon, or ligament is repaired.

 What are the long-term concerns?

 If allowed to heal, most strains, sprains, and contusions cause no further problems.
-Strains or sprains that are not treated and don’t heal properly can lead to pain or stiffness that doesn’t go away.
+Strains or sprains that are not treated and don’t heal correctly can lead to pain or stiffness that doesn’t go away.
 Be sure to follow your child’s treatment plan.
 Your child’s healthcare provider can tell you more about the expected outcome based on your child’s injury.

 Preventing strains, sprains, and contusions